 Motorhomes Insured

-In all of these cases, the variations in terms of layout, facilities and trim are numerous.
-In addition there are choices of engine size, manual/automatic and all the usual options offered with the original van.
 The price range of motorhomes is huge.
-For new vehicles, prices start at around £30,000 and can easily top £100,000 for a European A Class rising to over £200,000 for some American models.
+For new vehicles, prices start at around £30,000 and can easily top £100,000 for a European A Class, rising to over £200,000 for some American models.
 Below are some further descriptions and examples of vehicle types.
-We have also included details of vehicles sometimes referred to as motorhomes but where their detachable capability makes them unsuitable for our schemes.

 The list here is by no means extensive, but should give you a good idea about how we handle different types of motorhomes for our motorhome insurance policies.
 If you need further information about particular models of motorhome, then our motorhome information pages give a little more detail about particular manufacturers – if you're looking to buy a new motorhome then you may also find these pages useful.

-Professional Van Conversions
+Professional Campervan Conversions

-Professional Van Conversions consisting of Fixed Roof, Rising Roof and Hi-Top motor caravans are all converted from standard panel vans, using existing chassis and body.
+Professional van conversions consisting of fixed-roof, rising roof and hi-top motor caravans are all converted from standard panel vans, using existing chassis and body.
 They tend to be at the smaller end of the motor caravan market.
-If the converter Name and model are unknown please select Home or Private conversion.
+If the converter name and model are unknown please select "Home" or "Private" conversion.

 Coach-Built motor caravans take a van chassis and cab and a converter company will then build a complete "habitation" section behind the cab.
 This class is sub-divided into overcab and low-profile.
 Overcab conversions have a bed space built into a section above the existing cab.
 Low profiles have sleeker look and have only a small storage area above the cab.
 These vehicles are the most popular group and form the huge "middle-ground" of the market.

-A-Class
+A-Class Motorhomes

 A-Class motor caravans use only the chassis and running gear of the base vehicle and everything else is built on by the converter.
 The original cab is not therefore used and this makes the interior more spacious.
 These vehicles are at the top end of the market and are therefore more expensive.